 Before evaluating the set of analogs, it is essential to put forward some key open questions regarding carbon sequestration.
-At the forefront of current investigations is he question of risk.
+At the forefront of current investigations is the question of risk [5].
 Potential damages (and benefits) to ecosystems, workers and communities will require years of careful study.
 Many cumulative, subtle or interactive effects will not be revealed until field experiments, pilot projects and even decades of commercial operation can provide a sufficiently long time series to properly assess the associated epidemiology, hazards, and accidents.
 Though still the subject of differing opinions, understanding risks is a necessary but not sufficient condition for moving forward with sequestration technologies.

 While studies of risk will provide some indication of potential accidents and other low-probability events, unanticipated physical and human events can dramatically change both the economic calculus and the public perception of a new technology.
-While evaluation techniques such as FEP (features-events-processes) seek to associate probabilities with rare events, there is inevitably great uncertainty involved.
+Evaluation techniques, such as FEP (features-events-processes), which seek to associate probabilities with rare events, have been used to study nuclear and toxic waste disposal, but there is inevitably great uncertainty involved in cataloguing all possible events no matter how improbable.
 Moreover, a strict risk-based approach will not capture the erosion in public support in the event of a major accident.
-Indeed, surprises or extreme events often serve as a powerful impetus for regulatory change.
-[4]
+Indeed, surprises or extreme events often serve as a powerful impetus for regulatory change [6].